avaughn271/CLUES2/README.md

 CLUES2 is a program to infer selection coefficients, evaluate the statistical evidence for selection, and reconstruct historic allele frequencies.
 The original CLUES was originally developed by Aaron Stern (see the original paper [here](https://doi.org/10.1371/journal.pgen.1008384)) and is currently maintained by [Andrew Vaughn](https://nielsen-lab.github.io/team/andrew-vaughn) as CLUES2.
 Please report any strange results, errors, or code suggestions to him at [ahv36@berkeley.edu](mailto:ahv36@berkeley.edu).
 If you use this program, please cite: [Stern, *et al.* Plos Gen. (2019)](https://doi.org/10.1371/journal.pgen.1008384).

 WORK TO DO:
-The basic forward backward algorithm has been verified.
-Works well for frequencies, but we now changed the start and end state transitions.

-3) Talk about new plotting
-[comment]: <> (Evaluate conditional independence of the rest of the arg)
-5) evaluate importance sampling framework, for example by having relate/argweaver with no recoms and high mutation rate, including checking the proposal density function (why not just comopute same likelihood with s=0. hmmmm.)
-6) check how well other arguments work, like the coal file.
+1) check how well other arguments work, like the coal file and multiple selection coefficients.
-7) Then, add the emissions of the args on ancient data, only part that needs to change are the emissions.
+2) Then, add the emissions of the args on ancient data, only part that needs to change are the emissions.
-8) check coverage probability of posterior intervals.

-In terms of improving speed, precompute a lot of the logs and exps. do a better transition probability calculation, as this is actually rather slow.
-Do Jeff Spence idea 1) bucket means for computing and just shift by mean (or don't shift at all).
-2) only compute transition proabilities for square root n number of states, set all else to be 0.
-Check relative accuracy of this. including for strong selection.
-Do a better thing for the actual interpolation step.
-Maybe do a hard index call instead of interpolation.
-Could even increase number of interpolated points??
-Also check what other, slower points of the algorithm are.
-Also do brent or golden section for search.
-Check answer is still similar, remember that final function value must also be computed.

-Check for a more accurate way of allele transitions, better than diffusion at the boundaries.
-Maybe diffusion in the middle and something else at the boundaries???

--check coverage probability of the trajectories.
-Do many independent replicates and pick random point in time.
+3) check coverage probability of posterior intervals, do many independent replicates and pick random point in time.
 Coverage of all the pooled samples should match up.

 ## Installation